xdzhu/xdzhu.github.io/content/event/example/index.md

   country: China

 summary: An example talk will be furture replaced.
-abstract: 'Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellusac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam.'
+abstract: 'Lorem ipsum dolor sit purus urna, suscipit quis sapien eu, pulvinar tempor diam.'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.